GoPlasmatic/Sandbox/website/docs/index.md

 ## Why Reframe?

-In the evolving world of financial messaging, clarity and control are non-negotiable. **Reframe** was built to provide a powerful, open-source alternative to proprietary, black-box solutions for SWIFT MT and ISO 20022 transformation.
-It's designed for financial institutions that demand **auditable logic**, **elite performance**, and **complete control** over their messaging workflows.
+In the evolving world of financial messaging, clarity and control are non-negotiable.
+Reframe was built to provide a powerful, open-source alternative to proprietary, black-box solutions for SWIFT MT and ISO 20022 transformation.
+It's designed for financial institutions that demand auditable logic, elite performance, and complete control over their messaging workflows.

 - **Full Transparency**: Say goodbye to black boxes.
 Every transformation rule is defined in human-readable JSON and is fully auditable.
 - **Blazing-Fast Performance**: Built in Rust, Reframe delivers sub-millisecond processing speeds, ensuring your operations are never bottlenecked.
 - **Total Configurability**: Define your own business logic and mappings with a simple yet powerful JSON-based configuration system.
-- **Extensible by Design**: A modular, pluggable architecture makes it easy to customize or extend Reframe to meet your specific needs.
+- **Extensible by Design**: Customize or extend Reframe to meet your specific needs using a modular, pluggable architecture.

 ## Key Features

+The key features include:

 ### Core Transformation Engine